No matter what happens during Tuesday’s election, Perrysburg residents are going to see some changes.

 Mr. Lawless, 67, is in his 16th year on council.
 The Republican owns the business Corporate Housing Systems Inc.

-Mr. Matuszak, 49, is certified public account and partner in Matuszak & Koder Ltd. in Perrysburg.
+Mr. Matuszak, 49, is a certified public accountant and partner in Matuszak & Koder Ltd. in Perrysburg.
 The Republican is a first-time candidate.

 Mr. Rettig, 43, is a Perrysburg High School guidance counselor who has worked in the school district for 15 years.
 He is endorsed by the Democratic Party.